-Prerequisites: EDSP 4302 or permission of program director;
+Prerequisites: EDSP 4302 or permission of Dean

 This course emphasizes precision in developing programs for students who exhibit learning and behavior difficulties.
 The diagnostic-prescriptive approach to individualizing instruction provides educators with a comprehensive method of assessing learning styles and helps them identify where the breakdown occurs in the learning process.
 It assists educators in developing appropriate programming related to the specific needs of the learner.
-The screening process for dyslexia mandated by the State Board for Educator Certification is taught in this course.
+The screening process for dyslexia mandated by the Texas Education Agency us taught in this course.
 Students must be computer literate.
 (Offered also as EDSP 5311.)